kottz/cgex/README.md

 ### Options

-cgex will output upscaled and compressed WebP assets by default.
-Both of these steps can be skipped with the `--no-upscale` and `--no-compression` arguments.
+cgex will output upscaled and uncompressed PNG assets by default.
+Skip upscaling with the `--no-upscale` and add WebP compression with `--compression`.
-`--no-compression` will skip the WebP compression step and output lossless png files. `--no-upscale` will skip the AI upscaling.
-If you use both options at the same time cgex will output the original untouched 640x480 image assets in bmp format.
+If you don't upscale and don't compress cgex will output the original untouched 640x480 image assets in bmp format.

 ## Legal